omegaml/omegaml/docs/source/guide/intro/install.rst

     import omegaml as om

-If you have secured MongoDB and RabbitMQ make sure to specify the user credentials in the respective environment variables or the omega|ml configuration file, :code:`$PWD/config.yml`.
+If you have secured MongoDB and RabbitMQ make sure to specify the user credentials in the respective environment variables or the omega-ml configuration file, :code:`$PWD/config.yml`.

 Getting User Credentials
 ------------------------

 *Managed Service|Commercial Edition*

-omega|ml is also provided as a managed service at https://omegaml.io.
+omega-ml is also provided as a managed service at https://omegaml.io.
 For on-premise or private-cloud deployment, we provide the Commercial Edition available from the same address.